Pilaf: Central Asia

+Plov is the national dish of Uzbekistan and was recognized by UNESCO and inscribed on its Intangible Cultural Heritage of Humanity list in 2016.
+However neighbouring countries including Kazakhstan, Azerbaijan, and Tajikistan also considers plov a stable dish, with their own regional variations reflecting local ingredients and cooking.

-Although often prepared at home, palov is made on special occasions by an oshpaz or ashpoz (osh/ash master chef), who cooks it over an open flame, sometimes serving up to 1,000 people from a single cauldron on holidays or occasions such as weddings.
+Although often prepared at home, plov is made on special occasions by an oshpaz or ashpoz (osh/ash master chef), who cooks it over an open flame, sometimes serving up to 1,000 people from a single cauldron on holidays or occasions such as weddings.
 Oshi nahor, or "morning palov", is served in the early morning (between 6 and 9 am) to large gatherings of guests, typically as part of an ongoing wedding celebration.

-Uzbek-style palov is found in the post-Soviet countries and Xinjiang Uyghur Autonomous Region of China.
+Uzbek-style plov is found in the post-Soviet countries and Xinjiang Uyghur Autonomous Region of China.
 In Xinjiang, where the dish is known as polu, it is often served with pickled vegetables, including carrots, onion and tomato.